kkalamarski/redshift/README.md

-# redshift
+# Redshift - functional programming language
 Redshift is a functional programming language compiled to Javascript.
 It implements syntax similiar to Elixir.
-It is created as a part of learning how do compilers work, and it's mostrly just 'proof of concept'.
+It is created as a part of learning how do compilers work, and it's mostly just *proof of concept*.

 ## Supported Features